acdcjunior/acdcjunior.github.io/_posts/2014-12-07-jsf-2-2-primefaces-login-jaas-tomcat-example-project.md

 Other specs:

-- Servlet 3.0/3.1 - Because we're using Tomncat7 plugin, but could be Servlet 4.0, if you are deploying to Tomcat 8.
+- Servlet 3.0/3.1 - Because we're using Tomcat7 plugin.
+If you want to use anything from Servlet 4.0, just deploy to a Tomcat 8, the app should work the same.

 ###User authentication